 Retaining and storing information:

 We will keep personal information to do with the commercial side of our business only as long as it is necessary and only as much as is necessary.
-However, for the editorial side of the business, often this will need to be kept forever for journalistic purposes.

 Data retained and processed for the commercial side of the business will include names, addresses, telephone numbers and e-mail addresses if we have been given permission to retain them.
 You can opt out or ask for data to be removed at any time by contacting the data controller.

-Commercial and editorial information will be stored on computers, on servers, on phones and in the cloud, all of which will be password-protected.
+Information can be stored on computers, on servers, on phones and in the cloud, all of which will be password-protected.
 Some information will also be stored in notebooks which will be securely locked away or kept safe when away from the office.

 We will review the information from time to time to ensure it’s still relevant and up-to-date and delete any we no longer need.
 If asked, we will be able to show that this is being done.